 But women don’t feel comfortable telling others about it.
 So she led the development of an app that allows women to share their experiences while having their privacy protected.
 The SafeStreet app, now in prototype, will give users suggestions for a safe route based on harassment history.

-Even technology and data science, with its mathematical underpinning, is subject to gender bias because.
+Even technology and data science, with their mathematical underpinnings, are subject to gender bias.
 As Dr. Helena Deus, Director of Disruptive Technologies at Elsevier, pointed out in her workshop at last year’s Women in Tech Summit in Philadelphia: “AI and machine learning are about to launch us into a revolution the scale of the Industrial Revolution – and to avoid bias, we need more women writing the algorithms.”

 She gave several examples, including how corporations use AI software to screen job applicants: